MarathonTT/deplug.me/README.md

 Issues:

-There is an issue where <span> tag set to hide inline text is not functioning, ie. hiding enclosed text of choice This span tag is set in index.html > line 32 and contains id = "more" The hide property "more" is set in corresponding document style.css > line 2 Unrelatable but notable: the JS that controls the hide function is set in script.js > line 21 under "readMoreFunction"
+There is an issue where <span> tag set to hide inline text is not functioning, ie. it fails to hide enclosed text of choice

+  This span tag is set in index.html > line 32 and contains id = "more" The hide property "more" is set in corresponding document style.css > line 2 Unrelatable but notable: the JS that controls the hide function is set in script.js > line 21 under "readMoreFunction"